 Address: 1472 N Van Ness Ave, Fresno, CA 93728

 Spokeasy Public House is a full-service restaurant and bar.
-They offer a wide variety of menu items including appetizers, salads, sandwiches, burgers, pizzas, and entrees.
+They offer various menu items, including appetizers, salads, sandwiches, burgers, pizzas, and entrees.
 They also have a superb selection of craft beers and wines.